New Orleans Saints: Sean Payton years (2006–2021)

 After the first-round bye, the Saints beat the Philadelphia Eagles 27–24 in the Superdome in the 2006 Divisional Playoffs.
 No team had ever had such a poor record in the prior year (3–13) and then gone on to a league or conference championship game since the 1999 St. Louis Rams who advanced to win their first Super Bowl after being 4–12 the season before.
 Since the Saints' only previous playoff win was in the wild card round, this was the farthest the Saints had ever advanced at the time.
 The victory was only the second playoff win in team history.
-The season ended on January 21, 2007, when the Saints lost 39–14 to the Chicago Bears in the NFC Championship game.
+The season ended on January 21, 2007, when the Saints lost a 39–14 blowout to the Chicago Bears in the NFC Championship game.

 The Saints announced that for the second year in a row, the Louisiana Superdome had sold out every ticket for the season.
-Additionally, all luxury boxes had been sold out for the season.
-Both of these statistics are particularly surprising given that the city-proper has about 300,000 people or 150,000 fewer people than July 2005 population data (though the metro area still accounts for 1.2 million people).

 The first game of the season was against the defending Super Bowl XLI champion Indianapolis Colts.
 The Saints lost this game, 41–10, and lost their next three games.
 In one of these three games, against the Tennessee Titans, the Saints lost running back Deuce McAllister for the season with his second career (second time in three seasons) ACL tear.
 After winning their first game, against the Seattle Seahawks, two weeks later, the team went on a four-game winning streak to bring their record to an even 4–4.
 After reaching 7–7, the Saints lost their final two games to finish 7–9.

 Following a disappointing 7–9 record in the 2007 season, the Saints ended the 2008 season 8–8.
 Failing to qualify for the post-season for the second straight year, the Saints found themselves struggling on defense.
 However, the Saints would match the explosive offense they had in the 2006 season.
-Drew Brees ended the 2008 season just 16 yards short of beating Dan Marino's single-season record of 5084 total passing yards, and receiver Lance Moore came 72 yards short of his first 1000-yard season.
+Drew Brees ended the 2008 season just 16 yards short of beating Dan Marino's single-season record of 5084 total passing yards, and receiver Lance Moore came 72 yards short of his first 1,000-yard season.